dereckrx/dereckrx.github.com/_posts/2013-07-27-ruby-exceptions.md

 The default behavior of rescue will catch any StandardError or any of it's subclasses.
 This does not include the many enviornmental exceptions.

-> *Error* should normally be reserved for describing application errors, while *exceptions* should be used to describe environmental exceptions.
+> *Error* should normally be reserved for describing errors you expect in your application, such as bad user input.
+While *exceptions* should be used to describe environmental exceptions, you should never "expect" an exception.

 	begin
 	  raise "FAIL!"